-- On the Journals listing page, access a journal's menu and select Delete.
+- On the Journals listing page, open a journal's menu and select Delete.

 - Select OK in the pop-up warning.
 If the journal is gradable, the Delete Confirmation page appears and you are asked if you want to delete the Grade Column associated with this journal:

-- Do not select check boxes: The journal is deleted, but the Grade Center column and scores you've assigned are retained.
+- Retain Grade Center column (do not select check boxes): The journal is deleted, but the Grade Center column and scores you've assigned are retained.
 For example, all student entries are graded and you want to keep the Grade Center column for the final grade calculations.
-If you retain the Grade Center column, you can delete that column from the Grade Center at any time.
+If you delete a journal, yet retain the Grade Center column, you can delete that column from the Grade Center at any time.

-- Select the check boxes: The grade column in the Grade Center and the journal are deleted.
+- Delete Grade Center column (select which ones to delete using the check boxes): The grade column in the Grade Center and the journal are deleted.
 For example, if you do not want to include the grade column for the journal entries in the final grade, you can safely delete all.